-This year is reserved for completing students' Dissertation research under the supervision of their Dissertation Chair and through support provided by the Dissertation II course.
+The fourth year is reserved for completing students' Dissertation research under the supervision of their Dissertation Chair and through support provided by the Dissertation II course.
 Students will accumulate another year of practicum experience and apply for doctoral internship sites.
-In addition, students increase scientific knowledge in and advanced integration of Cognition and Affect.
-They also take Seminar in Social Psychology and History and Systems in Psychology.

-• Fifth Year
+Fifth Year

-During the fifth year, students will complete an approved, full-time doctoral internship that typically takes place in a multidisciplinary setting offering a wide range of services and training experiences.
+During the fifth year, students will complete an approved, full-time doctoral internship that typically takes place in a multidisciplinary setting offering a wide range of services and training experiences

-$\begin{array}{l} \textbf{Psy.D.
-Program Course Schedule Table -A link with a master schedule can be provided} \\ \textbf{by the PD upon request} \end{array}$
+Psy.D.
+Program Course Schedule Table -A link with a master schedule can be provided by the PD upon request